-Bike marshal cycling fast along Marshal to keep a good look out l t assistance and/or information as A fully equipped safety launch in attendance at all times Ensure that marshals are properly briefed and equipped and that there is medical cover.
-Injury to cyclists and pedestrians 1 D Low х x 2 towpath and to make sure bike has working brakes. pedestrians, and get off bike to talk to large groups of pedestrians.
-Collision involving bike marshal Bike marshal stops to provide assistance and/or information as required.
+2 Bike marshal cycling fast along Marshal to keep a good look out and to make sure bike has Marshal briefed beforehand.
+Marshal told to cycle slowly, avoid pedestrians, and get off bike to Collision involving bike marshal required Marchal contacts Pace A fully equipped safety launch in attendance at all times Ensure that marshals are properly briefed and equipped and that there is medical cover.
+Injury to cyclists and pedestrians 1 D Low x X 2 towpath working brakes. talk to large groups of pedestrians.
+Comson involving like marshal Bike marshal stops to provide assistance and/or information as required.
 If necessary, marshal contacts Race Desk, which summons launch to assist and alerts first aiders by radio.
 Administer First Aid.
 Warm casualty up slowly.
 A fully equipped safety launch in attendance at all times Ensure that there is sufficient safety cover.
 Check equipment prior to use.
 Someone falls in river, cold water immersion leading to mild hypothermia, possible gastrointestinal illness due to poor water quality.
-2 B Low x x
+2 B Low x X